ajaytalanki/Download-Playlist/README.md

 1. Create a Google Cloud Project:
 Visit the Google Cloud Console.

-2. Create A New Project
+2. Create A New Project:
 Click the project dropdown in the top-left corner and select "Select a project" Click the "New Project" button at the top right
 Give your project a name and an organization and create the project